ArkadiuszIrlik/odin-recipes/README.md

 # odin-recipes
-Odin Project HTML exercise, webpage with recipes
+Part of The Odin Project HTML course.
+An exercise aiming to build a basic recipe website.